Step 3: Applications to partner universities and preparing for departure

 Certified bank statements, and financial statements from CSN

 Some universities require students to present proof of means to support their stay abroad through certified bank statements, or financial statements from CSN.
 Financial statements are requested by the students themselves.
 Certified bank statements are required by several universities in North America.
 The certified bank statement must be written by the banker in English (a personal account statement will not suffice).
 The certified statement shall show that the amount required by the partner university is available in the account.
 An alternative is to attach a certified bank statement of a family member and a letter stating that said family member intends to pay for the student’s living expenses.

-The documents needed for the student’s visa application is generally sent out together with the letter of acceptance.
-The student is responsible for applying for a visa.
+The documents needed for the student’s visa application are generally sent out together with the letter of acceptance.
+The student is responsible for applying for a visa and all costs.
 All questions regarding the processing of visas are referred to the respective embassies.
 We recommend that students start the visa application process as soon as possible since some visas can take several weeks.